 Create an open, respectful environment within the home

-You may not be the only family member who is questioning your teen’s sexuality.
+You may not be the only family member who is questioning your teen’s sexual orientation.
 Use your influence in the home to create a safe space for your child:

 - Show your support and acceptance of diverse sexuality.
 If close or extended family members make discriminatory comments, tell them you don’t share their views.

 - You may not be able to change people’s opinions, but you can say that you expect family and visitors to your home to speak and act respectfully around your teen.